RadixSeven/WesTube/README.md

 # Code standards

+Python code will be written for Python 3.13.

 All code will be fully annotated with types and docstrings.

+Types will use the lower-case versions of `list`, `dict`, etc. introduced in Python 3.9.
+They will also use the `foo | None` syntax rather than `Optional[foo]`.

 Docstrings for functions will include all arguments and return value.
 Docstrings for classes will include a description of the class and a list of attributes.
 Module docstrings will be concise.

 Mutability will be avoided as much as possible.
 Where it is used, it will be clearly documented.